Kim Janey facts for kids

 In early August, Janey controversially compared requiring proof of vaccination (vaccine passports) to slave papers and birtherism.
 She walked back this comparison days later.

 On August 12, Janey announced a mandate that all municipal employees either needed to be vaccinated for COVID-19 or undergo regular COVID-19 tests.
-In October, Janey threatened that she might fire municipal employees who did not abide by this mandate.
+In October, she threatened that she might fire municipal employees who did not abide by this mandate.

 In late August, after the United States Supreme Court overturned the federal eviction moratorium, Janey announced a municipal moratorium, which would remain in effect indefinitely until the executive director of the Boston Public Health Commission rescinds it.
 It bans landlords and homeowners from serving or enforcing evictions on city residents, except in cases which involve, "serious violations of the terms of the tenancy that impair the health and safety of other building residents or immediately adjacent neighbors."
 At the same time, Janey announced that she would direct the Department of Neighborhood Development to use $5 million of federal pandemic relief funds to create a "Foreclosure Prevention Fund" to help homeowners behind on payment to cover their expenses.